cicerolima/czlima-academic/content/publication/2022_NATFINANCE/index.md

 ---
-title: 'Redução de custos de transportes sobre a produção de soja.
-Uma aplicação de equilíbrio geral computável para as grandes regiões brasileiras'
+title: 'Finanças, Natureza e Transições Alimentares - Oportunidades para o sistema agro-alimentar brasileiro'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Alexandre Koberle
+  - Angelo C. Gurgel
-  - Raquel P. Pontes
+  - Talita P. Pinto
-  - Márcio N. Barbosa
   - admin
-  - Ian M. Trotter
-  - Gabrileito R. Menezes
+  - Karen R. Suassuna

 # Author notes (optional)